compose-spec/compose-spec/spec.md

 ### image

-`image` specify the image to start the container from.
+`image` specifies the image to start the container from.
 Can either be a repository/tag, a digested reference or a partial image ID.

 ```yml